ferasbg/glioAI/README.md

 * There are many improvements to make within the models themselves to account for more diverse and unpredictable anomalies, which can be effectively improved in a cost-effective manner via generating more patient data to train the model using [GANs](https://developers.google.com/machine-learning/gan/gan_structure).

 * After further model retuning and additional training optimization, GlioAI can specifically meet the pain points located within diagnosing brain tumors from MRI head scans, for brain cancer specialists and brain oncologists alike.
-Heading to a future where knowledge is aggregated and integrated with automated cancer detection systems in order to cut down diagnosis time over 1000-fold, from around 14 days of full reports to nearly 10-15 minutes, given the infrastructure for the crowdsourcing platform is built and incentive structures (via gig-based crypto token) and are aligned with verified physician users
+Heading to a future where knowledge is aggregated and integrated with automated cancer detection systems in order to cut down diagnosis time over 1000-fold, from around 14 days of full reports to nearly 10-15 minutes, alleviating the bottleneck of limited diagnosis time for doctors.

 * In this coming decade (2020-2029), the necessity for automation within care delivery will hopefully be deployed at scale, putting the core central focus of the patient back into the hands of the care providers, while lining up monetary incentives for all parties involved via an inverse system between efficiency and cost with automation.